CorwinBurton/tower-demos/README.md

     5. Launch the job to show a list of updates
 5. Repeat showing the update playbook for just tag_DEV, etc
     1. Limit to tag_DEV

+### Demo2
+1. Create EC2 instances with the correct tag
+2. Sync the inventory
+3. Run the bootstrap playbook to install python
+4. Run to attach the RHEL instance
+5. Deploy an app

 ## Resources
 - [Ansible EC2 Dynamic Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html#inventory-script-example-aws-ec2)